Did you know that, on average, someone visits the hospital emergency room for a dental problem every fifteen seconds?

 It’s also worth asking friends, neighbors, and colleagues if they have any experience with an emergency dentist in Boise.
 A positive recommendation from someone you know can go a long way in building your confidence.

-2. Consider Payment Options
+2. Regard Payment Options

 You don’t want your dental emergency to turn into a financial emergency too.